pranalli/ActiON-Dashboard/README.md

-This is a residual repository to host files for legacy installations.

-The new home page for this project is http://smarttiles.click
+This is a fork of the ActiON-Dashboard project originally created by 625alex.
+ALL original credit is due to him.
+The newer version of his project (now called SmartTiles) is closed source.
+I hope to, in time, maintain this fork separately and keep it as an open-sourced project.